JoshRosenstein/style-assistant/README.md

     border: 'borders',
     borderColor: 'colors',
     backgroundColor: 'colors',
-    boxShadow: 'shadows'
+    boxShadow: 'shadows',
   },
+  getter: {
-  getter: { /// Default getter to use id matching cssProp is found within transformStyle, can be string to match functions below or function
+    /// Default getter to use id matching cssProp is found within transformStyle, can be string to match functions below or function
     margin: 'pxToRem',
     marginTop: 'pxToRem',
     marginBottom: 'pxToRem',